rsrini7/my-personal-site/content/blog/linux-commands-1.md

 bg #it resume on current process, if only one job
 ```

-    multiple jobs running in background and to bring frontground :
+    Multiple jobs running in background and to bring foreground :
 ```bash
 fg %{job_number} #jobs command will give job_number
 ```

     Note: jobs shows + and - after job number.
-      it denotes, + means last job sent to bg and - means last to previous job sent to bg.
+      '+' means last job sent to bg
+      '-' means last to previous job sent to bg
-      fg / bg : equalent to kill -18 [pid] . it means SIGCONT
+      fg / bg : equivalent to kill -18 [pid] . '-18' means SIGCONT

 ### Kill